timuric/developer.sketchapp.com/_introduction/02-plugin-bundles.md

 A Plugin is a collection of one or more **scripts**.
 Each script defines one or more **commands** which extend Sketch in some way.

-On disk, a Plugin is represented as a folder with the `.sketchplugin` file extension, containing a number of files and sub-folders.
+On disk, a Plugin is a folder with the `.sketchplugin` file extension, containing files and sub-folders.

 Strictly speaking, a Plugin is actually an [OS X package](https://developer.apple.com/library/mac/documentation/CoreFoundation/Conceptual/CFBundles/DocumentPackages/DocumentPackages.html#//apple_ref/doc/uid/10000123i-CH106-SW1), arranged as an [OS X bundle](https://developer.apple.com/library/mac/documentation/CoreFoundation/Conceptual/CFBundles/AboutBundles/AboutBundles.html#//apple_ref/doc/uid/10000123i-CH100-SW1).